kyren/gc-arena/README.md

 ## Current status and TODOs

 Basically usable and safe!
-It is used by [Ruffle](https://github.com/ruffle-rs/ruffle) as well as some other projects (like my own [piccolo](https://github.com/kyren/piccolo), for which it was originally designed)
+It is used by the Adobe Flash Player emulator [Ruffle](https://github.com/ruffle-rs/ruffle) for its ActionScript VM as well as some other projects (like my own stackless Lua interpreter [piccolo](https://github.com/kyren/piccolo), for which the crate was originally designed)

 The collection algorithm is an incremental mark-and-sweep algorithm very similar to the one in PUC-Rio Lua, and is optimized primarily for low pause time.
 During